Muay Thai: Gambling

 According to a Bangkok Post columnist, "...Thai professional boxing is all about gambling and big money.
 Gambling on muay Thai boxing is estimated to worth about 40 billion baht a year....all the talk about the promotion of Thai martial arts is just baloney."
 Rob Cox, the manager of a boxing camp just east of Bangkok claims that "Without the gamblers, the sport would pretty much be dead.
-They're killing it off, but they’re also keeping it alive".
+They're killing it off, but they're also keeping it alive".

 The practice of fixing fights is not unknown.
 Boxers can earn from 60,000 to 150,000 baht for purposefully losing a fight.
 A fighter, later arrested, who threw a fight at Rajadamnern Stadium in December 2019, is an example.
 An infamous alleged case of match-fixing was the bout on 12 October 2014 in Pattaya between top Thai boxer Buakaw Banchamek and his challenger, Enriko Kehl, at the K-1 World Max Final event.

-Folklore

-An urban legend started being told by Thai people in 1767 around the time of the fall of the ancient Siamese capital of Ayutthaya, when the invading Burmese troops rounded up thousands of Siamese citizens.
-They then organised a seven-day, seven-night religious festival in honour of Buddha's relics.
-The festivities included many forms of entertainment, such as costume plays, comedies and sword fighting matches.
-According to the folklore story, at one point, King Mangra wanted to see how Thai fighters would compare to his fighters.
-Nai Khanomtom was selected to fight against the King's chosen champion and the boxing ring was set up in front of the throne.
-When the fight began, Nai Khanomtom charged out, using punches, kicks, elbows and knees to pummel his opponent until he collapsed.
-The King supposedly asked if Nai Khanomtom would fight nine other Burmese champions to prove himself.
-He agreed and fought one after the other with no rest periods.
-His last opponent was a great kickboxing teacher from Rakhine State whom Nai Khanomtom defeated with kicks.

-King Mangra was so impressed that he allegedly remarked, "Every part of the Siamese is blessed with venom.
-Even with his bare hands, he can fell nine or ten opponents.
-But his Lord was incompetent and lost the country to the enemy.
-If he had been any good, there was no way the City of Ayutthaya would ever have fallen."

-To commemorate the story of Nai Khanom Tom, the Muay Thai Festival and Wai Khru Muay Thai Ceremony are staged annually every year on March 17.